 CDM Smith, PTC's traffic and revenue consultant, developed a full investment grade traffic and revenue forecast for the Turnpike in April 2018 to account for the annual toll increases implemented between 2009 and 2018, planned additional increases and projected economic conditions (the "2018 Traffic Study").
-The 2018 Traffic Study was updated in April 2019, May 2020, December 2020, and May 2021, each time through a "Bring Down Letter" to reflect subsequent toll increases and actual traffic and toll revenue data at the time of the update.
+The 2018 Traffic Study was updated in April 2019, May 2020, December 2020, May 2021, and July 2022 each time through a "Bring Down Letter" to reflect subsequent toll increases and actual traffic and toll revenue data at the time of the update.
 Based on the advice of CDM Smith, the regularly scheduled full investment grade study continues to be delayed in order to continue to evaluate the long-term implications of the COVID-19 pandemic and related socio-economic changes that impact traffic trends.
-The Commission is presently coordinating with CDM Smith to provide an updated Bring Down Letter for 2022.
-As the 2022 Bring Down Letter has not yet been finalized and given the need to submit the Act 44 Financial Plan to the Commonwealth by the statutorily mandated date of June 1st, the Fiscal 2023 Financial Plan has been prepared utilizing the May 2021 Bring Down Letter for toll revenue from Fiscal 2023 to 2057.